trashl999/Script/README.md

       Invite = "noinvitelink", -- The Discord invite code, do not include discord.gg/.
 E.g. discord.gg/ABCD would be ABCD RememberJoins = true -- Set this to false to make them join the discord every time they load it up },
-   KeySystem = true, -- Set this to true to use our key system KeySettings = {
+   KeySystem = false, -- Set this to true to use our key system KeySettings = {
       Title = "Key | Youtube Hub",
       Subtitle = "Key System",